avastmick/Ethereum-local-testnet/README.md

 The code snippets, scripts and code allows for the education and learning of how to configure Ethereum nodes using Geth.

 ## Goals
+Usability.
+While most of the developer tools are available and can get you going, they require a good deal of configuration, understanding and look-up to get things going.

-The intent is to enable users to quickly set up a clustered node set that allows a clean and repeatable development environment with which a more robust and controllable testing regime than can be possibly achieved using the public testnet (Morden) or manually
+The intent is to enable users to quickly set up a clustered node set that allows a clean and repeatable development environment with which a more robust and controllable testing regime than can be possibly achieved using the public testnet (Morden) or manually using the existing tools or utils.

+Finally, the goal is to get a configuration that will allow the various Ethereum UI applications, such as Mist to use a private network, so easy maniputation of transactions, contracts, gas etc. can be done simply and through the offical tools.

 ## Warnings and Disclaimers
 Three warnings: